keptn/keptn.github.io/content/docs/develop/installation/setup-keptn-gke/index.md

 - Download the version for your operating system from https://github.com/keptn/keptn/tree/develop
 - Unpack the download
 - Find the `keptn` binary in the unpacked directory.
-  - Mac OS / Linux: Add executable permissions (``chmod +x keptn``), and move it to the desired destination (e.g. `mv keptn /usr/local/bin/keptn`)
+  - Mac OS / Linux: Add executable permissions (``chmod +x keptn``) and move it to the desired destination (e.g., `mv keptn /usr/local/bin/keptn`).

   - Windows: Move the executable to the desired folder and, optionally, add the executable to your PATH environment variable for a more convenient experience.

-- Now, you should be able to run the keptn CLI by
+- Now, you should be able to run the keptn CLI:
     - Mac OS / Linux

         ```console